Nemanja Matić: Manchester United

 On 30 July 2017, a photo was leaked of Matić wearing a Manchester United training kit printed with the number 31 vacated by Bastian Schweinsteiger the previous March, fuelling rumours that Matić was on the verge of a reunion with former Chelsea manager José Mourinho.
-Manchester United confirmed the deal the next day, with Matić signing a three-year contract with an option for an extra year, for a fee reported to be in the region of £40 million.
+Manchester United confirmed the deal the next day, with Matić signing a three-year contract with an option for another year, for a fee reported to be in the region of £40 million.

-Two days after signing, he made his first appearance in a friendly against Sampdoria, finishing in a 2–1 win over the Italian side.
-On 13 August 2017, Matić made his league debut in a 4–0 win over West Ham United at Old Trafford, in which he was named Man of the Match.
-On 5 March 2018, Matić scored his first goal for the club with a half-volley in a 3–2 comeback win over Crystal Palace after being 2–0 down.
+Two days after signing, Matić made his first appearance in a friendly against Sampdoria, finishing in a 2–1 win over the Italian side.
+On 13 August 2017, he made his league debut in a 4–0 victory against West Ham United at Old Trafford, in which he was named Man of the Match.
+On 5 March 2018, Matić scored his first goal for the club with a half-volley in a 3–2 comeback victory against Crystal Palace after being 2–0 down.
 The goal was later voted Manchester United goal of the season.

-During the boxing day matches of the 2018–19 Premier League, Matić scored his first goal of the season and his second for Manchester United in a 3–1 win over Huddersfield Town.
+During the boxing day matches of the 2018–19 Premier League, Matić scored his first goal of the season and his second for Manchester United in a 3–1 victory against Huddersfield Town.

-On 29 January 2020, Matić scored the only goal in a 1–0 derby win; however he was also sent off during the game which United lost 3–2 on aggregate.

-On 17 March 2020, Manchester United announced that they would be triggering a clause in Matić's contract to extend it by another year rather than allowing it to expire in the summer of 2020, keeping him at the club for a fourth year.
+On 29 January 2020, Matić scored the only goal in a 1–0 derby win, but was also sent-off during the game which United lost 3–2 on aggregate.
+On 17 March, Manchester United triggered a clause in Matić's contract to extend it by another year rather than allowing it to expire in summer, keeping him at the club for a fourth season.
 On 6 July 2020, Matić signed a new three-year contract with the club, securing his future until 2023.

-On 15 April 2022, Matić announced he would be leaving the club at the end of the season.
+On 15 April 2022, Matić announced he would leave the club at the end of the season.